riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 Another challenge is connecting with other travellers.
 Tourist, especially solo-travellers, can have difficulty finding like-minded people.
 Because of this they might not create meaningful connections during their travels, which is unfortunate since exploring a city is even more fun with others!

 ### Purpose
 We want to create an interactive digital platform that makes travelling easier and more fun for both group and solo travellers across various countries: TravelGo.
 Central to the platform is a map with all of the tourist attractions, including hidden spots.
 The platform aims to enrich cultural engagement with competitive games (for example quiz competitions) with a reward system through leaderboards.
 To make this competition fun for both inexperienced and experienced travellers, the platform uses a rating system with leagues.
-Users can aditionally earn points by going to an attraction and thus ticking it off their bucket list.
+Users can additionally earn points by going to an attraction and thus ticking it off their bucket list.
 These points can be used to for example get a discount on entry fees or to get an exclusive souvenir.

 Another main part of TravelGo is making it easier for travellers to engage with each other.
 To encourage tourist interaction, the platform will have a chatroom.
 This chatroom helps travellers to meet new people that are at the same location.
 Users can also post new or hidden attractions that they recommend to others.
 Because of this, tourist will know which attractions they should definitely visit.